mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 ********

-Mel filled the kitchen mantle with kindling from the garden and pressed her hot tip against it.
-Linyu walked around the dimly lit great room, filled with awe at  the immensity of her house.
-Thi paused to watch Melna at the wood, remembering the smell of smoke and the screams of panic, but quickly snapped out of it and continued hae tour.
-Sensing her own frustration building, Melna stopped trying to start a fire and moved to a large dew column at the center of the house to draw two cups of water from the spigot.
+Mel filled the kitchen mantle with kindling from the garden and pressed her hot tip against it to start a fire.
+Linyu sat staring at the wall in the dimly lit great room.
+Thi gasped when thi smelled smoke, remembering the heat of the fire and the screams of panic, but quickly snapped out of it for fear of making hae host suspicious.
+Mel sensed something off about the kaln and moved to a large dew column at the center of the house to draw two cups of water from the spigot.

 "You must be thirsty, Linyu.
 Have some water."

-At first Linyu hesitated, staring at the cup in her hand with obvious anxiety.
-Thi took the cup after the dryness of hae mouth spoke loudest and with a small sip, winced as thi began to swallow.
-Mel immediately noticed, and rose to take the cup down and examine hae neck closer.
+At first Linyu hesitated, staying still with the cup next to hae eyes, Mel holding them with obvious anxiety.
+When thi began to reach softly all around for where the cup might be, thi took it  and with a small sip, winced as thi began to swallow.
+Mel immediately noticed, and rose to take the cup down and examine both hae neck and eyes closer.

+"Have you always been blind, Linyu?"

+Thi fidgeted nervously and whispered, "...No"

-"You have a lot of swelling here.
+"You also have a lot of swelling here.
 What happened?"

 "F-Fire," Linyu whispered.

 "Oh," she said, surprised to hear a lie.
 "You should know that I'm a great listener.
 It's literally my job to listen to people all day.
-If you want to tell me what really happened, you can say so."
+If you ever want to tell me what really happened, you can say so."

 After a moment of thought, Linyu whispered again, "Fire."